malyn/Enforth/DESIGN.md

-# MFORTH
+# enforth

-C++-based Forth: embraces existing ecosystems and libraries, while allowing Forth-style interactive programming.
-Especially well suited to Arduino-style devices.
+*Put some Forth in it!*

+enforth was designed from the start as an embeddable, small-footprint Forth for small devices.  enforth embraces existing ecosystems and libraries and makes it easy to call existing code from within the Forth environment.
+Full support for Harvard architectures makes enforth especially well suited to Arduino-style devices.

 # Overview